-Per capita GPP income/year of Chiang Mai province is nearly double that of Phayao province.
+Per capita GPP income/year of Chiang Mai province is nearly doubles that of Phayao province.
 This is because most inhabitants of Phayao are engaged in the agriculture sector, while the service sector generates high income for Chiang Mai province.
-When considering only the districts in Chiang Mai, which are located within the SA, i.e. Fang, Chai Prakan, and Mae Ai, the average income/person/year is lower.
+When considering only the districts in Chiang Mai, which are located

+&lt;sup>1 Chiang Mai Province, Data from Chiang Mai Provincial Office on 31 January 2000 within the SA, i.e. Fang, Chai Prakan, and Mae Ai, the average income/person/year is lower.